Share your favorite software for graduate engineering productivity

 - Productivity, reading or other useful apps/software (ex.
 Trello, OmniFocus, Wunderlist, Toggl, LiquidText, GoodNotes, pdf readers)

-A series of stations (tables) where presenters give short (5 minute) demos of software, explain why it has worked well for them, and answer questions.
-Attendees move from station to station to view, try, and learn about different tools.
+In past in person showcases, attendees moved from station to station to view, try, and learn about different tools.
 Presenters bring their own laptops for the demo.
 Depending on location, a pod/screen may be available for better group viewing but is not guaranteed.
 Presenters may create handouts or informational resources to share with attendees.
 A station can be run by one or more individuals on one or more apps/software.

 Workshops are usually interactive and guide attendees through the use of specific apps or software often around a specific goal (ex.
 Intro to Scrivener, Using captioning in Word, Editing graphs in illustrator, etc.).
 One or more presenters plan and lead the workshop.
 Presenters are encouraged to include online resources that attendees can reference on their own after the workshop.